©Can Sönmez - Please do not copy online or in print without permission]

-Be aware that stripes are not used in a consistent fashion across all clubs.
-Where I train, stripes are mainly a matter of time, whereas in other clubs, it's a direct reflection of skill.
-Also, sometimes the stripes aren't even white, but all sorts of colours.
+Be aware that stripes are not used in a consistent fashion across all clubs (and some don't use them at all).
+At RGA, stripes were mainly a matter of time, whereas in other clubs, it's a direct reflection of skill.
+Also, sometimes the stripes aren't white, but all sorts of colours.
 For example, I've been told that Rickson Gracie uses an entirely different system of stripes for his ranks, starting with a plain white belt, then a white belt with a blue stripe, blue belt, blue with a purple stripe etc.

 Belts, on the other hand, are all about ability: your instructor will present you with a new belt when they can see you holding your own against the level above you in sparring.
 Competing can speed up this process.

 How do I get a blue belt? ^

 First off, it should be noted that a belt should never be your main goal: developing your technique is the important thing.
 If you get a belt along the way, that's a bonus.

 Having said that, at the average school, with regular training, it will take between 1 to 2 years to go from white to blue.
 Some places, like Roy Harris, have a set curriculum, but this is rare: at most BJJ clubs, promotions are not standardised, so requirements vary.
 However, one constant is success in sparring against those of your current level and the ability to hold your own against the level above.

 Speaking personally, I started in November 2006 and received my blue in February 2008, after 131.5 hours of training.
 Full details on my spreadsheet, and you could also look through the rest of this blog: I have detailed every lesson, so you can see exactly what I did to reach blue belt.